rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 #### What do the settings on the Status options window mean?

-On the Status options window you can change the number of minutes that elapse before your presence status changes to **Inactive** and **Away** , if you don't want to use the default settings.
+On the **Status options** window you can change the number of minutes that elapse before your presence status changes to **Inactive** and **Away**.
 You can also have Skype for Business automatically detect when you are sharing information from this computer.
-Skype for Business will set your status as Presenting and block others from sending messages to you during that time.
+Skype for Business will set your status as **Presenting**, and block others from sending messages to you during that time.

-To set these presence status options:
+Set these status options by using the following instructions:

 1. In the Skype for Business main window, click the **Options** button, and then click **Status** .